 You're involved in a private fostering arrangement

 Some people are not aware that they are a private foster carer or their child is in a private fostering arrangement.

-Is your child being looked after by someone else?
+Your child is being looked after by someone else

 If you're thinking of placing your child with a private foster carer, you must tell us at least 6 weeks before the placement starts.
 If it has already begun, tell us straight away.